robisys/mydotnet/README.md

 You need a build script to the root of our repository for Travis CI to execute.
 It is quite simple.

-#!/usr/bin/env bash
-dotnet restore && dotnet build

 You can add additional steps to the build.sh to run tests, but this is the simplest command you need.
 .travis.yml

-The .travis.yml is used by the service to construct your build environment.
-Add this to the root of your repository.

-language: csharp
-dist: trusty
-sudo: required
-mono: none
-dotnet: 1.0.1
-script:
-  - ./build.sh --quiet verify

 We do a few things in the configuration file: